BeccAllfor1/django-todo-list/README.md

  </p>

 ## Bugs and Issues

-I used stackoverflow, code Institue coding coach and facilitator, along with Google searches to assist with solviing issues and bugs.
+I used stackoverflow, code Institue coding coach and facilitator, along with Google searches to assist with solving issues and bugs.

 - I had a problem where my edit button would not function.
   The error was corrected by moving the cancel and confirm button so it was inside the form.